BlueManedHawk/Ex-Nihilo/docs/CONTRIBUTING.md

 The main way you can contribute to Ex Nihilo is by opening Issues on Github when you find an issue in the game.
 Assign your issue a blue label based on where the issue is.  **Do not assign a green or red label.
 I will assign those when necessary.**

-Please be sure to read `TROUBLESHOOTING.md` and to search through all issues, _including closed ones_, thoroughly, to make sure that it hasnt been reported before.
+Please be sure to read `TROUBLESHOOTING.md` and to search through all issues, _including closed ones_, thoroughly, to make sure that it hasn't been reported before.

+Attempting to create a definitive line separating the bug report-feature request gradient will only lead to people getting angry, so I'm not going to try.
+However, all issues submitted must be _formatted as issues_.
+Failure to do so will lead to it being marked as invalid.

 ## Wiki